vinaynaikr08/tsundoku/backend/docs/api/v0/CustomPropertyTemplate.md

 - `400` - if none of the optional parameters were supplied
 - `401` - if the auth token was not supplied or is invalid
 - `404` - if the specified ID does not correspond to a custom property template entry

+## Deleting by ID

+### Method

+`DELETE`

+### Returns

+- `200` - request was successful
+- `400` - if none of the optional parameters were supplied
+- `401` - if the auth token was not supplied or is invalid, or if the user does not have the necessary permissions
+- `404` - if the specified ID does not correspond to a custom property template entry